In Jan. 6 spotlight, Mike Pence navigates a tricky post-Trump path

 Credited with averting a constitutional crisis, the former vice president faces the ire of Trump allies.
 But for a No. 2 perpetually in his boss’s shadow, it could turn out to be the opening Mr. Pence needed.

 Mr. Pence’s emergence as one of the heroes of the Jan.
 6 hearings – which detailed how he resisted an intense pressure campaign by former President Donald Trump to get him to block the counting of electoral votes – has placed him in a singular political position.
-After four years of loyal service, he’s now spurned by Trump allies as a turncoat, even as Democrats and some former Trump White House staff hail him as a savior of democracy.
-And as the jockeying for 2024 heats up, with Mr. Trump rumored to be nearing a formal announcement, Mr. Pence is laying the groundwork for a run that could pit him against his former boss.
+After four years of loyal service, he’s now spurned by Trump allies as a turncoat, even as Democrats and some former Trump aides see him as a savior of democracy.
+During Tuesday’s hearing, Trump White House attorney Pat Cipollone testified that Mr. Pence had done the “courageous thing” and deserved a Presidential Medal of Honor.

+As the jockeying for 2024 heats up, with Mr. Trump rumored to be nearing a formal announcement, Mr. Pence is laying the groundwork for a run that could pit him against his former boss.

 At best, he faces a difficult balancing act.
 The former vice president, who was booed at some gatherings of conservative activists last year, has been touting the Trump administration’s policy achievements and has refrained from criticizing Mr. Trump – even after the Jan.
 6 hearings revealed the president’s lack of concern for his safety.